Locally Compact Quantum Groups. A von Neumann Algebra Approach: The dual

-In the next section we will argue that the involutive $^*$-anti-automorphism $\hat R$ is indeed the unitary antipode on the dual and that this notation is consistent.
-In fact, we will obtain more formulas in the next section relating the objects of the original quantum group $(M,\Delta)$ with those of the dual $(\hat M,\hat\Delta)$. \nl \it The bidual \rm \nl We finish this section with some remark about biduality.
+In the next section we will argue that the involutive $*$-anti-automorphism $\widehat R$ is indeed the unitary antipode on the dual and that this notation is consistent.
+In fact, we will obtain more formulas in the next section relating the objects of the original quantum group $(M,\Delta)$ with those of the dual $(\widehat M,\widehat\Delta)$.

+{\bf The bidual.} We f\/inish this section with some remark about biduality.
 We have the following result.